Kim Jin-hee (footballer)

-Kim Jin-hee (born 26 March 1981) is a South Korean women's international footballer who plays as a midfielder.
-She was a member of the South Korea women's national football team, and was part of the team at the 2003 FIFA Women's World Cup.
-At the club level, she plays for Ulsan College in South Korea.
+Kim Jin-hee (born 26 March 1981) is a South Korean former footballer who played as a midfielder.
+She was a member of the South Korea women's national football team, and of the team at the 2003 FIFA Women's World Cup.
+She was the first player ever to score for South Korea at a FIFA Women's World Cup.